Pervasive AI for IoT applications: A Survey on Resource-efficient Distributed Artificial Intelligence: Pervasive Inference

 \textbf{Model parallelization:} A more sophisticated partial offloading pattern is the model parallelization, where the execution of one task is split across multiple pervasive devices.
 Accordingly, the input data is also split and fed to different parallel segments.
 Then, their outputs are merged again.
 In this offloading pattern, the dependency between different tasks cannot be ignored as it affects the execution of the inference.
 Particularly, the computation order of different tasks (e.g., layers) cannot be determined arbitrarily because the outputs of some segments serve as the inputs of others (as shown in Fig. \ref{parallelization} (b)).
 In this context, the inter-dependency between different computational parts of the DNN model needs to be defined.
 It is worth mentioning that many definitions of data and model parallelism are presented in the literature, which are slightly different.
 In our paper, we opted for the definitions presented in \cite{robots}.

 \textbf{Typical dependencies:} Different DNN networks can be abstracted as task-call graphs.
 These graphs are generally presented by Directed Acyclic Graphs (DAGs), which have a finite directed structure with no cycles.
 Each DNN graph is defined as $G(V,E)$, where the set of vertices $V$ presents different segments of the network, while the set of edges $E$ denotes their relations and dependencies.
-Typically, three types of dependencies contribute to determining partitions’ strategies, namely the sequential dependency which includes the conventional CNN network with sequential layers and without any residual block (e.g., VGG \cite{VGG}), the parallel dependency which includes the relation between different tasks in the same layer (e.g., feature maps transformation), and the general dependency including general DNN models (e.g., randomly wired CNN \cite{Randomly_wired}).
+Typically, three types of dependencies contribute to determining the partition strategies, namely the sequential dependency which occurs in the conventional CNN networks with sequential layers and without any residual block (e.g., VGG \cite{VGG}), the parallel dependency which depicts the relation between different tasks in the same layer (e.g., different feature maps transformations), and the general dependency existing in general DNN models (e.g., randomly wired CNN \cite{Randomly_wired}).
 Different dependencies are depicted in Fig. \ref{partitioning}.
 The required computation workload and memory are specified for each vertex $V$ and the amount of the input and output data can be defined on the edges.

 Based on the presented dependencies, two partition strategies can be introduced, namely per-layer and per-segment partitioning (see Fig. \ref{partitioning}).
 Per-layer partitioning defines dividing the model into layers and allocating each set of layers within a pervasive participant (e.g., IoT device or remote servers).
 On the other hand, per-segment partitioning denotes segmenting the DNN model into smaller tasks such as feature maps transformations, multiplication tasks and even per-neuron segmentation.